Chaitanyakrishna294/DataScience/README.md

-#Day 1: Data Science - Basics of Classification 🚀
+# Day 1: Data Science - Basics of Classification

 For Day 1, I focused on understanding the fundamentals of Classification in Machine Learning.
 I go through all scikit-learn library to build a simple "Gender Predictor" based on physical attributes (Height, Weight, Shoe Size).